arangodb/arangodb/Documentation/DocuBlocks/Rest/Hot Backups/post_admin_backup_restore.md

 @startDocuBlock post_admin_backup_restore
-@brief restores from a local backup

-@RESTHEADER{POST /_admin/backup/restore, Restore backup, restoreBackup}
+@RESTHEADER{POST /_admin/backup/restore, Restore a backup, restoreBackup}

 @RESTDESCRIPTION
-Restores a consistent backup from a snapshot in time, with a given id.
+Restores a consistent local backup from a snapshot in time, with a given id.
 The backup snapshot must reside on the ArangoDB service locally.